saschanaz/ime-rs/README.md

 * Multiple language bar buttons.
 Originally the sample wanted to add wide character mode and alternative punctuation mode buttons in addition to the pinyin button, but [Windows 8+ allows only a single button](https://docs.microsoft.com/en-us/windows/win32/api/ctfutb/nf-ctfutb-itflangbaritem-getinfo#parameters).
 * 24px icon in secure mode.
 The original demo used 24px icon if the IME was activated with `TF_TMAE_SECUREMODE` flag, but:
   1. It's not clear what "secure mode" means here.
       * A comment in the demo claimed it was about UAC, but the flag never turns on regardless of the privilege, at least on Windows 11 21H2.
   1. It needlessly complicates the code by passing `isSecureMode` only for that specific "feature".
   1. Even if the "secure mode" was a real thing, it doesn't make sense to use higher resolution based on that.
 * Locale-based sort.
 Originally [`CompareString`](https://docs.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-comparestringw) was used but it's currently replaced by Rust's non-locale-agnostic `str::cmp`.
 I have no example but this may affect the order in the candidate list.
 LCID/LANGID is deprecated per the comment inside winnt.h, so the implementation should be different if anyone wants to reintroduce this.
+* Candidate list navigation from touch keyboard.
+The old navigation buttons described in [the docs](https://docs.microsoft.com/en-us/windows/apps/design/input/input-method-editor-requirements#touch-optimized-layout) don't exist in Windows 10+ as the list is now fully integrated into the keyboard.
+Unfortunately this demo does not support the new integration.

 ### Doesn't work by default